Kai Shun have cult status the world over for the quality, performance, craftmanship and the sheer beauty of their knives.

-The 32 layers of folded Damascus Steel sit on a core layer of VG Max Steel which is one of the toughest and resistant steels avaiable.
+The 34 layers of folded Damascus Steel on each side (68 in total) sit on a core layer of VG Max Steel which is one of the toughest and most resistant steels avaiable.
 The tang of the knife extends all the way down through the pakkawood handle giving it extra balance and strength.
 This knife will bring renewed ease and pleasure to your cooking.

 Cleaning and Care Tips:

 Do not put your knife in the dishwasher.

 Store either in a knife block, in a drawer or ideally on a magnetic knife rack.

 Wash your blade with hot water before first use and dry thoroughly.

 After each use, it is good practice to wash your blade under hot water, to dry with a dishcloth immediately and then to store it away.